 CORONAVIRUS UPDATE: As experts learn more about the novel coronavirus, news and information changes.
 For the latest on the COVID-19 pandemic, please visit the Centers for Disease Control and Prevention.

 It’s impossible to tune into the news right now without hearing about the coronavirus (COVID-19).
 This respiratory illness that began in Wuhan, China, in December 2019 has now spread worldwide to every continent except Antarctica.

 The WHO declared COVID-19 a pandemic on Mar.
 11, 2020, and as more cases are being reported daily in the U.S. and with some communities already reporting outbreaks of the virus, now is the time to finalize preparations for a possible outbreak in your community and heed local, state, and federal government warnings and mandates.

 How to prepare for coronavirus in your community

 With all the information available, how do you know what is important and what to disregard?
 Most of it comes down to using some common sense and taking a few extra precautions.

 Do: Be aware of coronavirus symptoms.

 The most commonly reported symptoms of human coronavirus are fever, cough, and shortness of breath or difficulty breathing.
-If you experience these symptoms and have been in close contact with a person known to have COVID-19, or if you live in or have recently traveled to an area with ongoing spread, contact your healthcare provider (preferably by telephone or telehealth portals).
+If you experience these symptoms and have been in close contact with a person known to have COVID-19, or if you live in or have recently traveled to an area with ongoing spread, contact your healthcare provider by telephone or through a telehealth portal.

 Do: Wash your hands often.